 - Orientation tour of Arta, including the Byzantine Museum Church of the Parigoritissa (Consolation) and the medieval bridge over the Arachthos River

-Departing Arta, we begin our pilgrimage to the Greek oracles of northern Greece and spend the night in the capital and largest city of Epirus, Ioannina.
+Departing Arta, we begin our pilgrimage to the Greek Oracle of Dodona in northern Greece and spend the night in the capital and largest city of Epirus, Ioannina.
 (Overnight Ioannina) B

 - The Sanctuary of Zeus at Dodona